2022 stock market decline

 The 2022 stock market decline was a bear market that included the decline of several stock market indices worldwide between January and October 2022.
 The decline was due to the highest inflation readings as part of the 2021–2023 inflation surge and the resulting increases in interest rates, combined with the worst year for the bond market since 1994 with fears of a global recession due to a decline in economic indicators and an inverted yield curve, exacerbated by supply chain disruptions due to the Russian invasion of Ukraine and uncertainty over the long-term effects of the COVID-19 pandemic on the economy.

-In 2021 many central banks undertook a zero interest rate policy, assuming the rise in inflation to be "temporary" or "transitory".
+In 2021, many central banks undertook a zero interest rate policy, assuming the rise in inflation to be "temporary" or "transitory".
 In 2022, when inflation readings were much higher and stickier than originally expected, central banks rapidly tightened policy and reduced market liquidity.
 The Federal Reserve raised interest rates 11 times starting in March 2022, resulting in the highest nominal interest rates since the 2000s.
 It also reintroduced a policy of quantitative tightening in June 2022.
 The European Central Bank raised rates 10 consecutive times during the same period.

 In the first quarter of 2022, U.S. gross domestic product (GDP) posted its first decline since the COVID-19 recession; decreasing at an annual rate of 1.0% in the first quarter of 2022.
 GDP growth rates in the European Union also slowed significantly in the first half of 2022.

 But the rate of inflation peaked in late 2022 and declined thereafter, while economic growth accelerated in the second half of 2022, ending fears of a recession and leading to a rebound in stock prices starting in late 2022.
 The end of the stock market decline was also a result of the start of the AI boom, predictions of lower or stable interest rates, and predictions of a soft landing.
 By 2023 and 2024, many stock market indices reached all-time highs.

 Stock market performance

-In 2022 the MSCI World Index index, which tracks developed markets, was down 17.7%.
+In 2022 the MSCI World Index, which tracks developed markets, was down 17.7%.
 The emerging markets index declined 19.7%.
 Asia overall was down 20.8% due to a 21.8% decline in Chinese stocks, a 29.1% decline in Taiwan, and a 28.9% decline in Korea.